 - Difficulty breathing due to a deviated septum

 By correcting the issues listed above, rhinoplasty allows patients to achieve a greater sense of facial harmony, which — in turn — improves their entire appearance.
-With Dr. Payne’s knowledge and training in facial plastic surgery, he can provide you with superior results while ensuring you maintain the natural beauty and character of your face with your cosmetic procedure.
+With form comes function, and a septoplasty or rhinoplasty can significantly improve nasal breathing problems.
+Dr. Payne’s knowledge and training in facial plastic surgery can provide you with superior results while ensuring you maintain the natural beauty and character of your face with your cosmetic procedure.

 Often, some patients may have a birth defect, such as cleft lip, which can cause a nasal deformity requiring plastic surgery intervention.
 These situations may require additional surgery to correct the septal deviation with a septoplasty.
 A team approach is necessary with facial plastic surgeons or an ENT surgeon who specializes in otolaryngology to help treat any additional sinus disease.